star3am/hashiqube/minikube/README.md

 Connection to 127.0.0.1 closed.
 ```

-Ahandy one is get all:
+A handy one is get all:
 `vagrant ssh -c "kubectl get all -A"` or inside Hashiqube simply `kubectl get all -A`

 ```log